 Readers’ theater is one of the cornerstones of my reading instruction.
-I’m not talking about the ‘stand in a straight line and read your parts to the class’ kind of readers’ theater (though, that’s how we start).
-I’m talking about the ‘lights, camera, ACTION’ kind of readers’ theater.
-It’s fun for me, it’s fun for my students, and the benefits are endless.
-Here are just a few…
+I’m not talking about the stand in a straight line and read your parts to the class kind of readers’ theater (though, that’s how we start).
+I’m talking about the lights, camera, ACTION kind of readers’ theater.
+It’s fun for me, fun for my students, and the benefits are endless.

-3) Children develop strong oral language skills.
+3) Students develop strong oral language skills.

 Let’s talk logistics for a minute!

 So, let’s rev it up!
 How do we bring those words on the page to life?

-2) Play Dress-Up: Gather up a few simple things from home or hit the Dollar Store for costume items (the fake mustaches are my favorite).
+2) Play Dress-Up: Gather up a few simple things from home or hit the Dollar Tree for costume items (the fake mustaches are my favorite).
 Make silly paper hats or animal ears.
 These little touches will help bring out the actor in each child!

-3) Give ‘Em Props: Have the students generate a list of prop ideas.
-Conference with each group and select a few key items that will best drive the action of the play.
+3) Give ‘Em Props: Have students generate a list of prop ideas.
+Conference with each team and select a few key items that will best drive the action of the play.
 Remember, less is sometimes more.
 Using too many props may serve as a distraction, both for the readers and the audience.

 5) Sound Effects: Spice up the narrators’ parts, too!
-Put them in charge of sound effects.You know those children that are constantly making noises during quiet times in class?
-Well, this is the perfect chance to play to those kids’ strengths!
+Put them in charge of sound effects.You know those students who are constantly making noises during silent times in class?
+Well, this is the perfect chance to play to their strengths!